Osvalde Lewat

 Osvalde Lewat is a Cameroonian filmmaker and photographer best known for her sociopolitical documentaries.

 Early life

 Osvalde Lewat was born in Garoua, Cameroon, in 1977.
 She grew up in the city of Yaounde, where she fell in love with movies.
 She showed an early interest in photography, taking Polaroid photos of family members.
 Lewat studied in Paris at the Sciences Po.
-After graduating from the university, Lewat returned to Cameroon in 2000 to work for the daily newspaper the Cameroon Tribune.
-She started making documentary films after several years working as a journalist.
+After graduating from the university, Lewat returned to Cameroon in 2000 to work for the Cameroon Tribune daily newspaper.
+She started making documentary films after several years of working as a journalist.

 Film career

 Lewat studied film in Canada where she began her documentary filmmaking career.
 Her first documentary, The Calumet of Hope (Upsa Yimoowin), was filmed in Toronto in 2000.
-It illustrates the marginalization of Native American's in America, and won a human rights award at the Montreal World Film Festival in 2003.
+It illustrates the marginalization of Native Americans in America and won a human rights award at the Montreal World Film Festival in 2003.

 The Forgotten Man (2002)

 In 2002, Lewat directed the full-length documentary, The Forgotten Man (Au-delà de la peine), a story of a prisoner named Leppe who was sentenced to four years in prison for a minor crime.
 He remains in jail 33 years later, his family having given up hope of him ever being released.
 Lewat was awarded the human rights prize at the Vues d'Afrique festival in Montreal for the film.